Strong PFM assessments do not guarantee delivery when a crisis hits

 Fiscal Hydraulics is not a replacement for PEFA or DRR-PFM.
 It addresses a different question: whether resources can move through the systems they depend on, and where delivery risk is likely to concentrate between commitment and execution.
 Outputs are evidence-bounded hypotheses with explicit coverage and data gaps, designed to guide validation rather than substitute for audit, evaluation, or transaction testing.

 Fiscal Hydraulics focuses on a gap not captured by most tools: the difference between institutional readiness and delivery performance under pressure.
-This gap is fundamentally about absorptive capacity — how effectively systems can translate resources, authority, and decisions into delivery.
+This gap is fundamentally about absorptive capacity or what might be called flow readiness: how effectively systems can translate resources, authority, and decisions into delivery.

 Donors